I Feel Good (album)

 I Feel Good is the third studio album of Filipino actor and singer Daniel Padilla under Star Records, released on June 13, 2015 in the Philippines.
 The album consists of thirteen tracks of covers such as James Brown's "I Got You (I Feel Good)" in which the album was named, Stevie Wonder's "Isn't She Lovely", James Taylor's "How Sweet It Is (To Be Loved by You)" and Andy Williams' "Moon River".
 Also included on the album are Padilla's versions of "Knocks Me Off My Feet", "For Once in My Life", "Morning Girl" and "Handog".
 The album also features his own version of "Ikaw ang Aking Mahal", "Pangako Sa 'Yo" (the theme song to his teleserye with Kathryn Bernardo), and "Simpleng Tulad Mo".

 Background and development

 On June 3, 2015, Star Music revealed the cover of this album.
 I Feel Good premiered on the international music streaming service Spotify on June 7, 2015.

 Music video

-The music video was shot on July 5, 2015 and was released on September 11, 2015 and premiered on MYX the same day.
+The music video was shot on July 5, 2015 and was released on September 11, 2015 and premiered on Myx the same day.
 The music video debuted at No. 2 on the MYX Pinoy Countdown and at No. 5 at the MYX Hit Chart, then the following week peaked at No. 2 on both charts.
-The music video for "I Got You (I Feel Good)" ranked #19 on the Pinoy MYX Countdown 2015 Yearender.
+The music video for "I Got You (I Feel Good)" ranked No. 19 on the Pinoy MYX Countdown 2015 Yearender.